julie-ng/checklists-json-to-markdown/README.md

 The hardcoded JSON data from [github.com/Azure/review-checklists](https://github.com/Azure/review-checklists) is clunky for building a UI with interactive analysis functionality.
 Instead, let's convert it into markdown for [Nuxt Content](https://content.nuxt.com/).

 > [!IMPORTANT]
-> This is a proof of concept.
-It is intended as a one-off manual operation, after which the checklists content should be managed in markdown, not the JSON source.
+> This is a **proof of concept**.
+It is intended as a one-off manual operation, after which the checklists content should be managed in markdown, *not* the JSON source.

 ### Advantages